Miyako-jima – 宮古島

-I got here of course by plane: during the landing I remember I got excited when I saw the transparent sea and the coral reef from the windowpane.
+I got here by plane: during the landing I remember I got excited when I saw the transparent sea and the coral reef from the windowpane.

 At Miyako Airport I took a taxi to the city: I rented a bike in a shop and headed to the lodge I had reserved in advance (actually I was supposed to reach the island two days before, but I couldn’t as air was suspended due to the typhoon).
 I left there my luggage and went straight to the first beach!

-There is not much uphill and downhill in Miyako-jima so I could ride with no struggle:
+There are not un and downs inl in Miyako-jima so I could ride with no struggle:

 I took some rest on the beach and then started strolling on the foreshore.